sp2410/healthapp/README.md

 Hello!
 This is a code for simulation of blood sugar and glycimic index calculation.
-Input format for this code is tab seprated consisting of Tyep Name  glycimicindex/exerciseindex timestamp(seconds precision) an example can be:
+My assumption is Input format for this code is tab seprated consisting of Tyep Name  glycimicindex/exerciseindex timestamp(seconds precision)
+An example can be:

 Food	Banana cake, made with sugar	47	1496401908 Exercise	Crunches	20	1496401911